 Сhat with our expert on how to turn existing CRM contacts into revenue

-The coronavirus pandemic may be looming over our daily lives but that doesn’t mean you should stop advertising.
+During the coronavirus pandemic, the looming threat may have been over our daily lives, but that didn’t mean you should have stopped advertising.
 In fact, according to Etgar Shpivak, the author of Marketing in the Digital Era and CEO of Fixel, only 8% of consumers think businesses should stop advertising during the outbreak.
 Of course, that doesn’t mean you should just go on with life as usual — there are definitely changes you need to make to your advertising campaign for it to be effective.

 We’d like to share some key insights into digital marketing strategies in the COVID-19 world that we learned from the webinar organized by Fixel with PPC Survival Tactics During Crisis last week (you can see full recording of the webinar and the deck from Fixel linked above).
 Let’s begin.

 First of all, if you haven’t already, throw out your marketing plan and rebuild a new one from scratch.
 The world is full of uncertainty right now — people don’t know what is going to happen next, they don’t know what they need or if they’re even going to have a job tomorrow.
 People are still going to buy stuff but that doesn’t mean the people who bought from you before the outbreak are going to buy from you during it.
 You need to tailor your messaging to the relevant context.
 For example, the ads you’re running in New York, which is experiencing extremely high levels of contagion, are going to be different than ones you’re running in Seoul, a city that has managed to flatten the curve.
 You’ll need to frame your product differently — is it a platform that can help employees work remotely?
 Can it also be used to help families keep in touch?